Japan

 • We stopped at another famous temple, mostly for its rock garden called Ryoan-Ji Temple.
 This attraction wasn’t nearly as busy, but it was very beautiful and worth the visit.
 People sit for hours just to admire the small rock garden and contemplate its meaning.

 • We went to Bar Rocking Chair to kick off the evening and quickly realized that this was a serious bar with not much talking inside.
 We also discovered that smoking inside bars in Japan is still legal.
+It was very quiet and serious.
+No cell phone usage was allowed.

 • We walked home along the river and called it a night.